www0wwwjs1/Matrix-Capsules-EM-Tensorflow/README.md

 > 4. With configuration A=32, B=4, D=4, D=4, batch_size=128, each iteration of training takes around 0.6s on a Tesla P40 GPU.

 > **Current Results on MNIST:**
-- Configuration: A=32, B=4, C=4, D=4, batch_size=128, iteration number of EM routing: 2, no Coordinate Addition, cross entropy loss
+- Configuration: A=32, B=4, C=4, D=4, batch_size=128, iteration number of EM routing: 2, with Coordinate Addition, cross entropy loss

 - Training loss
 ![cross entropy loss](imgs/training_loss.png)

-- Test accuracy(current best result is 96.4%)
+- Test accuracy(current best result is 96.80%)
 ![test_acc](imgs/test_accuracy.png)

+> **Ablation Study:**
+- Configuration: A=32, B=4, C=4, D=4, batch_size=128, iteration number of EM routing: 2, no Coordinate Addition, cross entropy loss, test accuracy is 96.4%.

 > **To Do List:**
 > 1. Spread Loss is about to be implemented.